 Enwave Australia has established itself as an innovator in the utility sector by providing bespoke utility solutions for specific precincts, districts or customers.
 By owning and operating integrated energy, water and other utility facilities, we offer smart, sustainable and cost-effective solutions for our customers.
-As an indirectly, wholly owned subsidiary of Brookfield, we have access to substantial in-house expertise in multi-utility generation, transmission, distribution and retail services.

 As part of the Victorian Regional Gas Infrastructure Program (Program), the Victorian State Government selected Enwave Australia to design, build and construct natural gas distribution infrastructure to the regional towns of Heathcote, Lakes Entrance, Maldon, Orbost, Terang, Kerang, Nathalia, Robinvale, Marong and Swan Hill.